Jvrcg/javiercruz-site/src/content/playbooks/hn-audience-map-tutorial.md

 ## Who this is for

 Digital, growth, and performance marketers who want a methodology for evaluating a new channel before they commit budget to it.
-If you've ever sat in a planning meeting and someone asked "Should we try Reddit / HN / Product Hunt?" and the answer was a vibe rather than data, this is for you.
+If you've ever sat in a planning meeting and someone asked "Should we try Reddit / HN / Product Hunt / a new subreddit / X community?" and the answer was a vibe rather than data, this is for you.

 You don't need to know how to code.
 You do need to be willing to copy and paste a few commands into a terminal window.